Air Force Wounded Warrior (AFW2) Program

 in-Transition Fact Sheet.

-While you are preparing for transition, you can utilize your local Airman & Family Readiness Center for support with resume writing and preparation, attending an interviewing Skills Workshop and/or job search assistance.
-In addition, remember one of the best websites to utilize for federal employment worldwide is:
+While you are preparing for transition, the Empowerment in Transition team is here to help.
+In addition to services located at your local Airman & Family Readiness Center, our team is here to provide support with resume writing and preparation, interviewing skills and overall job search assistance.
+Additionally, remember one of the best websites to utilize for federal employment worldwide is:

 Resources to Help Employers Make Connections with Veterans